 Welcome to Amare

 On Spuiplein, in the bustling centre of The Hague, the new cultural nexus of the city is taking shape.
-Where once the Dr. Anton Philipszaal and Lucent Danstheater were located, Amare will now open its doors in early September 2021.
+Where once the Dr. Anton Philipszaal and Lucent Danstheater were located, Amare will now open its doors in September 2021.
 Four renowned organisations will be setting up shop in Amare: Zuiderstrandtheater, Nederlands Dans Theater, Residentie Orkest and the Royal Conservatoire.

 There’s always something to experience in Amare